 Duncan Stewart: To tie back to the smart speakers or even radio, frequently, when people say, “I listen to a podcast,” they’re actually talking about a show that appeared on the radio, was harvested and turned into a podcast, and they now listen to it that way.

 At many levels, that is still radio and, of course, people are listening to podcasts on their smart speakers.
-But when you size that market, as I said, the weekly reach for radio in the United States is in the 90-ish percent area.
-Podcasts are much lower at 20 to 30 percent.
-When we look at the global market for radio, it’s about a US$40-billion-a-year industry.
-Podcasts are about a US$600-million-a-year industry.
+But when you size that market, as I said, the weekly reach for radio in the United States is in the 90-ish per cent area.
+Podcasts are much lower at 20 to 30 per cent.
+When we look at the global market for radio, it’s about a £30-billion-a-year industry.
+Podcasts are about a £450-million-a-year industry.
 Are podcasts growing?
 Absolutely!
-They’ve got about a 30 percent per year compound annual growth rate.
-So, they’re certainly much better than radio at one percent per year compound annual growth rate, but you do have to reset.
-I think you’re running into the same problem I do, which is that when you go to a room of technology early-adopters who don’t have a lot of time, they do listen to podcasts at rates probably 10 times the average, and probably listen to less radio as a result.
+They’ve got about a 30 per cent per year compound annual growth rate.
+So, they’re certainly much better than radio at one per cent per year compound annual growth rate, but you do have to reset.
+I think you’re running into the same problem I do, which is that when you go to a room of technology early-adopters who don’t have a lot of time, they do listen to podcasts at rates probably 10 times the average and probably listen to less radio as a result.
 But when you look at the average American, a whole lot of people are still listening to the radio.